momade02/bachelor_thesis/README.md

 **Predicted returns track well; investable clones do not.** Out-of-sample predicted returns (intercept included) correlate 0.70+ with realised returns for nine of ten strategies, and no paired t-test rejects equality of means.
-Once the intercept is dropped — because manager skill is not purchasable — clone returns run on average 0.12 percentage points per month below the index, roughly 1.5pp annually.
+Once the intercept is dropped due to manager skill not being purchasable, clone returns run on average 0.12 percentage points per month below the index, roughly 1.5pp annually.
 That is in line with Hartley (2019), who finds liquid alternative mutual funds trailing hedge funds by 1–2% per year.

 **The exception is Long/Short Equities**, the one clone that matches its index (0.42% vs 0.42% monthly, identical Sharpe ratio of 0.19).
-Plausibly because the strategy's dominant exposure is the S&P 500, which is exactly what the factor set represents best.
+Probably because the strategy's dominant exposure is the S&P 500, which is exactly what the factor set represents best.

 ## Repository contents